 How Much Could I Make as a Writer?

-I get this question all the time from people who want to write and publish books, and it’s a fair question.
 The problem is that the publishing industry is often extremely opaque when it comes to money, and the amount of money you can make varies tremendously: are you writing a novel or memoir?
 Are you a first-time author?
 What genre is your book?

 But good news: I’ve got the data!
 Yep, I’ve got numbers.
 Today, I’m going to break down how much you can make as a writer so you know what to expect.